marioortizmanero/nullderef.com/content/blog/plugin-start/index.md

 <a name="_more_complex_types"></a>
 ### More complex types

 The WebAssembly specification only defines integers and floating point as its supported types[^wasmer-types].
-There are a few ways to handle non-trivial types like structs or enums:
+There are three ways to handle non-trivial types like structs or enums:

 <a name="_the_interface_types_proposal"></a>
-#### The Interface Types Proposal
+#### Option 1: The Interface Types Proposal

 [This proposal for WebAssembly](https://github.com/webassembly/interface-types) defines the binary format for encoding and decoding the newly supported types, and specifies a set of instructions to transform the data between WebAssembly and the outside world.
 Note that this proposal is not meant to define a fixed representation of e.g., a string in Wasm, it attempts to allow representation-agnostic high-level value types.